 II.
 Contact data of controller for data protection

-Our controller for dara protection is to be contacted via post address with the addition ‘‘controller for data protection‘‘.
+Our controller for dara protection is to be contacted via email to firstname.lastname@example.org or via our post address with the addition ‘‘controller for data protection‘‘.

 III.
 The collection and storage of personal information as well as kind, purpose, legal basis and duration of the use

 In the case of informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal access data in so-called server log files that your browser transmits to our server.
 The following data is collected as part of the server log files:

 - IP address (in anonymized form for IPv4 and IPv6 formats).